Vietnam.vn - Nền tảng quảng bá Việt Nam

 Every time he won a battle, he ordered the execution of young men and men taller than 90 cm.
 He took any woman he saw as his concubine.
 Genghis Khan's army grew to 80,000 men by 1206.
 When he defeated all the hostile Mongol tribes the following year, he was called Genghis Khan, meaning universal ruler, supreme god of the nation.

-"A man's greatest joy is to defeat his enemies, drive them before him, take away all they have, see their loved ones shed tears, ride their horses, hold their wives and daughters in his arms," said Genghis Khan.
+"A man's greatest joy is to defeat his enemies, drive them before him, take away all they have, see his loved ones shed tears, ride their horses, hold their wives and daughters in his arms," said Genghis Khan.

 Over the next 20 years, he ruled most of modern-day Russia, China, Iraq, Korea, Eastern Europe, and India.
-Genghis Khan’s massacre of 40 million people on his conquests reduced humanity’s carbon emissions by 700 million tons.
+Genghis Khan’s slaughter of 40 million people on his conquests reduced humanity’s carbon emissions by 700 million tons.

 Descendants of Genghis Khan